hzmartin/gambler/README.md

 gambler
 =======

-God of Gambler is a simple tutorial project
+God of Gambler is a simple Java webapp tutorial project